 If you prefer your food a with a little more spice, they’ve got you covered:

 The Thai Thai Bistro has been serving up Thai food in Volcano long before it was considered a trend.
 The owners were known to return to Thailand in order to replenish their stores of authentic Thai spices.
-Sharon and I are no experts on Thai food but it was the only restaurant in town we hadn’t tried during our honeymoon.
+Sharon and I are no experts on Thai food but it was the only restaurant in town we hadn’t tried during our honeymoon, so we went during our tenth anniversary trip.
 We both were very happy with our meals and the service was wonderful.
-They also still had their Christmas lights up.
+They also still had their Christmas lights up in February. 😉

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just two or three times a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!